zuozhenggh/learning-library/solutions-library/peoplesoft-move-improve/provision-cm/provision-cm.md

 ## **STEP 7**: Accessing Cloud Manager using SSH

-SSH key pair required to access Cloud Manager instance was created in Part 1 of Lab 300.
+SSH key pair required to access Cloud Manager instance was created in Step 1 of Lab 2.

 **NOTE**: Make sure you are off VPN.